 is finitely generated, in fact free, with basis $dx_1,\ldots,dx_n,dz$.
 For ground fields of characteristic zero, or of infinite $p$-degree, the module of K\"ahler differentials is usually not finitely generated, not even $\maxid_R$-adically separated.

 In our situation, the standard exact sequence $gR/g^2R\ra\Omega^1_{R/k}\otimes_RA\ra\Omega^1_{A/k}\ra 0$ becomes

-where the map on the right sends the standard basis vectors to the differentials $dx_1,\ldots,dx_n,dz$ and the map on the left is an $(n+1)\times 1$-matrix of partial derivatives given by the transpose of $(g_{x_1},\ldots,g_{x_n},g_z)$.
+where the map on the right sends the standard basis vectors to the differentials $dx_1,\ldots,dx_n,dz$ and the map on the left is the $(n+1)\times 1$-matrix of partial derivatives given by the transpose of $(g_{x_1},\ldots,g_{x_n},g_z)$.
 The latter is non-zero if and only if the ring $A$ is geometrically reduced.
 Since $A$ contains no embedded associated primes, the map is then injective.
 Dualizing the short exact sequence we get an exact sequence

-The term on the right is also called $T^1_{A/k}=\Ext^1(\Omega^1_{A/k},A)$, the \emph{module of first oder deformations}.
+The term on the right is also called $T^1_{A/k}=\Ext^1(\Omega^1_{A/k},A)$, the \emph{module of first order deformations}.
 By the exact sequence, this module coincides with the residue class ring $A/J$, whose spectrum is the locus of non-smoothness, and the tangent module $\Theta_{A/k}=\Hom(\Omega^1_{A/k},A)$ on the left is a syzygy for $A/J$.
-This reveals that the locus of non-smoothness does not depend on the presentation $A=R/(g)$, and carries a canonical scheme structure.
+This reveals that the scheme structure on the locus of non-smoothness does not depend on the presentation $A=R/(g)$.
 We also immediately get:

 \begin{theorem} \mylabel{theta and pd} Suppose that $A$ is a hypersurface singularity.
 Then the tangent module $\Theta_{A/k}$ is free of rank $n=\dim(A)$ if and only if $A$ is geometrically reduced and the $A$-module $T^1_{A/k}=A/J$ has projective dimension $\leq 2$. \end{theorem}